 When you’re managing employee schedules and office access, you’re handling sensitive data.
 Security can’t be an afterthought.
 As you evaluate different platforms, ask direct questions about their security protocols.
 Look for vendors that are transparent about their data protection measures, such as data encryption both in transit and at rest.
 A trustworthy provider will be able to give you clear answers and documentation, giving you peace of mind that your company and employee data is in safe hands.

-Planning Your Rollout
+Your Step-by-Step Rollout Plan

 Even the best software will fail if the rollout is messy.
 Before you commit, think about what the implementation process will look like.
 Does the provider offer support and guidance to help you get started?
 A smooth launch often begins with a small pilot group.
 This allows you to gather feedback and work out any kinks before introducing the tool to the entire company.
 It’s also helpful to assign a dedicated person or a small team to lead the implementation.
 They can act as champions for the new software, answer questions, and ensure the process stays on track.
 A clear plan makes the transition much easier for everyone involved.